realworldocaml/book/book/platform/README.md

   together into a *library*, providing a convenient way to package up some dependencies with a single name -- in this case, the `hello` library.
-Although this example contains just the single `Hello` module , it is common to have multiple modules per library.
-You refer to library names in a dune file when deciding what libraries to link in, and you can query the installed libraries via `ocamlfind list` at your command prompt.
+Although this example contains just the single `Hello` module, it is common to have multiple modules per library.
+You refer to library names in a `dune` file when deciding what libraries to link in, and you can query the installed libraries via `ocamlfind list` at your command prompt.
 - **package names:** a set of libraries, binaries and application data